LawrenceCastillo/LLL/README.md

 #### DESCRIPTION:

-The app proposes to set individuals up on blind dates; no pictures are to be exchanged (and in some cases, real names may be omitted) while the matching algorithm deployed is borrowed from Gretchen Rubin's book "The Four Tendencies."
+The app proposes to set individuals up on blind dates.
+No pictures are to be exchanged and, in some cases, real names may be omitted.
+The matching algorithm deployed is borrowed from Gretchen Rubin's book "The Four Tendencies."
 After users answer a brief quiz, their type is derived and a match is automatically generated.
 They are then invited to make contact with that person within 24 hours; once the